Regulus343/Fractal/readme.md

 	php artisan identify:install

-Identify should now be installed.
+Identify will now be installed.
+This includes all necessary DB migrations, DB seeding, and config publishing.

 You should now have 4 users, 'Admin', 'TestUser', 'TestUser2', and 'TestUser3'.
 All of the passwords are 'password' and the usernames are case insensitive, so you may simply type 'admin' and 'password' to log in.
 The 3 initial roles are 'Administrator', 'Moderator', and 'Member'.
 'Admin' has the 'Administrator' role, 'TestUser' has the 'Moderator' role, the final 2 users have the 'Member' role.